banjito/Ereader/APP_STORE_SUBMISSION_GUIDE.md

 ## ✅ Documents Created

-All documents are in your DarkReader folder:
+All documents are in your TrueReader folder:

 1. **AppStore_Promotional_Text.txt** - Copy/paste into Promotional Text field
 2. **AppStore_Description.txt** - Copy/paste into Description field